-Another source of free samples is the Internet.
-Coffee, granola bars and cereal seem to be the most frequently offered freebies I find, but you can find all sorts of free food up for grabs.
+The internet is another source of free samples.
+Coffee, granola bars and cereal seem to be the most frequently offered freebies, but you can find all sorts of food up for grabs.
 For items that can’t be easily mailed, you may find that manufacturers send out coupons for free full-size items from the store.

 Maybe you want entire meals instead of samples.
-In that case, you need to make a point to accept any and all invitations sent your way.
+In that case, make a point to accept any and all invitations sent your way.
 Those could be for backyard barbecues with your neighbors, high school open houses or wedding receptions.

-For some of those outings, you may be expected to bring a small gift, card or dish to pass.
-That makes these meals not totally free but definitely cheaper than if you made them yourself.
+For some of those outings, you may be expected to bring a small gift, card or dish.
+That makes these meals not totally free, but definitely cheaper than if you made them yourself.

 Another way to eat free is to always take leftovers when offered.